-- 1. The actual processor storage available for application programs depends upon the number of UCWs, etc. Refer to "System Storage Requirements." - 2.
-From 128 to 1024 subchannels can be configured.
+- 1. The actual processor storage available for application programs depends on the number of UCWs, and so forth.
+Refer to "System Storage Requirements." - From 128 to 1024 subchannels can be configured.
 Refer to "Input/Output Channel Characteristics." - 3.
 BC mode and EC mode are submodes of both System/370 mode and ECPS:VSE mode.